Omar-Alkhateeb4421/GitDemo/README.md

 # Git Demo Repo
-this is a demo app for git course.
+this is a sample repository for git course.

 ## How To Work With Git.
 1. git checkout main.